 Duke Glaucoma Fellows Course & Wet Lab.
 A one-day course will provide glaucoma fellows with a comprehensive overview of current practices and controversies in the diagnosis and management of glaucoma and experience in the latest surgical techniques.

-Retina Innovation Summit showcases the journey and insights of leaders in retinal innovation, with the goal of equipping retina specialists to work collaboratively to solve unmet needs for our patients.
+Innovate Retina showcases the journey and insights of leaders in retinal innovation, with the goal of equipping retina specialists to work collaboratively to solve unmet needs for our patients.
 Sponsored by Stanford Byers Eye Institute.

 TFOS DEWS II Edition with Scott Schachter, OD and Christopher Starr, MD will cover each subcommittee by conversing with the committee chairs and other key members.

 Review of TFOS DEWS II – A Global Dry Eye Consensus